The Death of Robin Hood: Production

-In May 2024, it was announced that a darker reimagining of the Robin Hood legend was in development, with Michael Sarnoski writing and directing, and Hugh Jackman and Jodie Comer starring.
-Shortly thereafter, A24 acquired U.S. rights to the project in a competitive situation at the Marché du Film.
-In February 2025, Bill Skarsgård, Murray Bartlett, and Noah Jupe were added to the cast.
+In May 2024, it was announced that a dark re-imagining of the Robin Hood legend was in development, with Michael Sarnoski writing and directing, and Hugh Jackman and Jodie Comer starring.
+Lyrical Media financed the film and produced alongside Ryder Picture Company (RPC).
+Shortly thereafter, A24 acquired U.S. rights to the film for $4 million in a competitive situation at the Marché du Film.